 There are two ways to make eggs safe for microwaving: either break and scramble them in a microwave-safe bowl, or prick the yolks with a toothpick before cooking.

 Always use an oven mitt when removing your dish from the microwave – never try to grab it by hand!
+And finally, a clean microwave is best not only for hygiene but for performance.
+I find using a reusable food cover helps with this.
+I have a couple so that if one is soiled, I have another ready to use.

 Why use ceramic for microwaving?